diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 1. **Meticulous planning:** Israeli military and political leaders prepare military and propaganda strategy months in advance, coordinating with the US government for diplomatic support and military aid.
 2. **Pretext:** Israel cites rockets from Gaza targeting surrounding military installations and civilian settlements, framing them as unprovoked and driven by pure evil and desire to destroy Israel.
 3. **Right to defend itself:** Israel asserts that destroying Hamas is the only solution to these attacks, invoking its right to self-defense by using military aggression.
-4. **Ceasefire rejection:** Initial ceasefires—often respected by Hamas—are broken by Israeli military actions.
+4. **Ceasefire rejection:** Initial ceasefires, often respected by Hamas, are broken by Israeli military actions.
 5. **Large-scale bombing:** Israel launches disproportionate military campaigns in Gaza, resulting in extensive destruction of infrastructure, high civilian casualties, and a permanent humanitarian crisis.
 6. **Impunity:** War crimes and acts with genocidal implications are documented and denounced, but rarely punished, further expanding the boundaries of impunity.

-The Dahiya Doctrine, named after the Beirut neighborhood leveled by Israeli forces in 2006, exemplifies the strategy outlined in point 5.
+The *"Dahiya Doctrine"*, named after the Beirut neighborhood leveled by Israeli forces in 2006, exemplifies the strategy outlined in point 5.
 This doctrine calls for the use of overwhelming military force against civilian infrastructure as a means of deterring future resistance.
 Former Israeli general and politician [Gadi Eizenkot described this approach](https://www.reuters.com/article/economy/israel-warns-hezbollah-war-would-invite-destruction-idUSL3251393/) with stark clarity:

 > *"What happened in the Dahiya quarter of Beirut in 2006 will happen in every village from which Israel is fired on."*
 >